Paper Bags

 Sizing, Gussets, and Fit Checks for Soap Bars

 Fit is where a lot of packaging projects go wrong.
 Buyers often send only the soap size and forget the wrap, tissue, insert card, or inner sleeve that changes the usable footprint.
-A bar measured at 90 x 60 x 25 mm may need a much different bag once those extras are added.
+A bar measured at 90 x 60 x 25 mm may need a very different bag once those extras are added.

 Gusset depth is the key variable.
 A shallow gusset gives a cleaner front panel, but it can squeeze the product and leave stress marks.
 A deeper gusset gives more volume, though too much space lets the soap slide and makes the pack feel unfinished.
 For most retail soap packs, the goal is enough room for a neat top fold with modest headspace.